-Making history at the Academy Awards: Five takeaways from the 2025 Oscars
+Making history at the Oscars 2025: Five takeaways from the Academy Awards

 And at the conclusion of Sunday’s awards ceremony, Anora also scored the biggest prize of all, Best Picture.

-It trounced the duelling musicals Emilia Perez and Wicked, which received 13 and 10 nominations respectively — but only won two Oscars apiece.
+It trounced the duelling musicals Emilia Perez and Wicked, which received 13 and 10 nominations, respectively — but won only two Oscars apiece.

-And it also proved to be a bigger crowd-pleaser amongst the Academy voters than another independent film favourite, The Brutalist, which picked up three wins out of 10 nominations.
+It also proved to be a bigger crowd-pleaser among the Academy voters than another independent film favourite, The Brutalist, which picked up three wins out of 10 nominations.

 But some of the biggest takeaways of the evening did not come in the final tally of who gobbled up the most Oscars.
 Instead, they came in the ideals espoused on the Oscars stage: bold statements underscoring the need for justice and an acknowledgement of our shared humanity.